openedx-unsupported/devstack/README.rst

 How do I build images?
 ----------------------

-We are still working on automated image builds, but generally try to push new images every 3-7 days.
+There are `Docker CI Jenkins jobs`_ on tools-edx-jenkins that build and push new Docker images to DockerHub on code changes to either the configuration repository or the IDA's codebase.
+These images are tagged ``latest``, so only the discovery and edxapp jobs are relevant at this time (see NOTES below).
+Images that require tags other than ``latest`` are built and pushed by hand.
 If you want to build the images on your own, the Dockerfiles are available in the ``edx/configuration`` repo.

 NOTES